 Dependant on which Line Type is selected other properties are automatically changed.
 For instance, when using the 'Bath Track Wood New' track, if the Line Type is set to Main the minimum radius that is allowed is 200 metres.
 However if Line Type is set to Yard then the minimum radius allowed is 100metres.

 Line Direction

-This allows you to change the line direction.
+This allows you to change the allowed direction of travel along that line.
 There are two predefined line directions to choose from:

 - Both - Up / Down Toggle